crosslongfitstone/ST-MTM/README.md

  ST-MTM (Seasonality-Trend Masked Time-series Model)
 ===============

-### This repository provides PyTorch implementation of TemproxRec from the paper "ST-MTM: Masked Time Series Modeling with Seasonal-Trend Decomposition for Time Series Forecasting"
+### This repository provides PyTorch implementation of ST-MTM from the paper "ST-MTM: Masked Time Series Modeling with Seasonal-Trend Decomposition for Time Series Forecasting"

 # Requirements